The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 Can We Use Regular Shampoo for Dogs?

-Using regular shampoo on dogs isn’t ideal, but a small amount in an emergency can be okay.
-Shenee asked me this question, and I explained that if you run out of dog shampoo and need to clean your dog quickly, a mild regular shampoo might work once.
+It’s not a good idea to use regular shampoo on dogs, but a small bit can work in a pinch.
+Someone asked me this, and I told her that a mild normal shampoo might work once if you run out of dog shampoo and need to clean your dog quickly.

 See our best regular dog shampoo detailed review